 As the coronavirus pandemic continues to develop with critical businesses remaining open and governments considering plans for reopening economies, businesses are seeking out technologies to help slow the spread of the virus and keep employees and customers safe.
 The use of thermal cameras to track individuals’ temperatures at transport hubs and crowded hotspots has been in frequent use since the SARS pandemic in 2003, primarily in East Asia.
 Now, with COVID-19 a global crisis affecting life as we knew it, there’s been an exponential uptake in the need for these cameras to support government operations and all industries with a focus on critical businesses.

 Since the crises has started, thermal imaging cameras have become more widely used for screening than ever before.
 Its ability to read skin temperatures within +/-0.5 degree Celsius, under typical screening conditions, has quickly made it a preferred tool for frontline screening.
-The WHO is one organisation that is using this technology to support low- and mid-income countries through this crisis.
+The WHO is one organisation that is using this technology through the crisis.
 For essential workers in food preparation, warehouses, border checkpoints, transit hubs and most importantly the healthcare sector - screening has become a crucial first step in identifying persons with Elevated Skin Temperature (EST).

 Early stage detection